 - Non-contact voltage tester (optional)

 - Then, shut the electricity off.
-Since testing your water heater element requires working with electricity, it’d be a necessary thing to turn off the power to ensure your safety while working.
-That said, make sure to disable all powering circuit breakers before proceeding to the next step.
+Since testing your water heater element requires working with electricity, it’d be necessary to turn off the power to ensure your safety while working.
+That said, disable all powering circuit breakers before proceeding to the next step.

 - Remove the outer metal covers using your screwdriver.
-The metal covers house the water heater element and the thermostat.
+The metal covers house the upper heating element and the thermostat.
 So, you got to do this to check the condition of your water heater element.

 - Next, remove the insulating materials and plastic covers.
 The insulating materials can be fiberglass, foam, or, as said—plastic.

-- Continue by locating the heating element.
+- Continue by locating the heating element on the side of your water heater.
 You can find the thermostat first since it’s easier to locate.
 It is a rectangular item with several wires connected to its side screws.
 Below it is the heating element.

 But you cannot take the entire element out.
 Only a tiny portion of it will be visible, and you will see that the element has two screws with wires.
 This is exactly where you are going to do the test.

-- Then, retake your multimeter to check the water heater element with your multimeter.
+- Then, reattach the wires and take your multimeter to check the water heater element with your multimeter, setting it to the ohms setting.
 Further steps will be explained in the following subheading.
-Through this step, you will learn whether you need to change the element or not.
+This step will teach you whether you need to change the element.
 If so, learn first how to replace the water heater element.

 - When you’re done, reassemble the items building the water heater properly.